dedis/d-voting/README.md

 added, or removed), but one can't trace how elements have been re-ordered.

 In D-Voting we use the Neff [[2]] implementation of verifiable shuffling.
-Once an form is closed, an admin can trigger the shuffling steps from the nodes.
+Once a form is closed, an admin can trigger the shuffling steps from the nodes.
 During this phase, every node performs a shuffling on the current list of encrypted ballots and tries to submit it to the D-Voting smart contract.
 The smart contract will accept only one shuffling step per block in the blockchain.